PTB-M4D/PyDynamic/README.md

 # Python library for the analysis of dynamic measurements

+## Archived

+This project is archived since May 2024.
+It will not receive any security related or other patches anymore and we cannot guarantee any form of support in the future.

+## Original description

 <p align="justify">
 The goal of this library is to provide a starting point for users in metrology and related areas who deal with time-dependent i.e., <i>dynamic</i>, measurements.
 The